kcamenzind/BluespecIntroGuide/BluespecStudentGuide.md

 // We can also one-line these statements if only one action needs to happen. if (cond1) doSomething;
 else if (cond2) doSomethingElse;
-// Don't need to have a default else statement.
+// Default else statement is optional.
 ```

 ##### Case